paketo-buildpacks/blog/content/posts/0004-writing-buildpacks.md

 Check out the following buildpacks: [Go Build](https://github.com/paketo-buildpacks/go-build), [Npm Start](https://github.com/paketo-buildpacks/npm-start), [Dotnet Execute](https://github.com/paketo-buildpacks/dotnet-execute), Ruby webservers (e.g. [Unicorn](https://github.com/paketo-buildpacks/unicorn) or [Passenger](https://github.com/paketo-buildpacks/passenger)).
 And look for the following things:

 * Detect: What they require during detection to run.
 This varies widely depending on language.
 * Build: Environment variables set or read from other buildpacks.
-This varies widely depending on language.
+This varies widely depending on language, but can have an impact on the outcome of the start command.

 Of course there are plenty of other patterns and things that buildpacks can do!
 I urge you to take a look through our other buildpacks for ideas.
 The [Paketo Dashboard](https://dashboard.paketo.io/) is an excellent place to see a master list of all of the buildpacks we maintain.